Skip to main content

 (3) If the child is not receiving any of the special education and related services identified on the IEP or approved modifications to the services on the IEP.

-(B) Eligibility to receive scholarships in subsequent school years and to submit an application for continuing eligibility pursuant to paragraph (C) of rule 3301-101-04 of the Administrative Code shall cease if the scholarship recipient fails to comply with the provisions of rule 3301-101-04 of the Administrative Code as determined by the department.
+(B) Eligibility to receive scholarships in subsequent school years and to submit an application for continuing eligibility pursuant to paragraph (C) of rule 3301-101-04 of the Administrative Code will cease if the scholarship recipient fails to comply with the provisions of rule 3301-101-04 of the Administrative Code as determined by the department.

-(C) Eligibility to receive scholarships in subsequent school years shall not be terminated because a student failed to take a state test or alternate assessment prescribed for the students grade level if the department determines that the provider failed to meet its obligation to administer the test.
+(C) Eligibility to receive scholarships in subsequent school years will not be terminated because a student failed to take a state test or alternate assessment prescribed for the students grade level if the department determines that the provider failed to meet its obligation to administer the test.

 Supplemental Information